DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/shape-report-data/use-report-parameters/parameters-overview.md

 	* **Dynamic List**

-		Choose this item to bind parameter's values to a data source.
-In this case, specify a data source, and data member storing parameter values.
+		A parameter obtains a list of values from a specified data source.
+Look-Up settings contains a data source, and data member storing parameter values.
 The value member defines a data field that will provide values to the parameter.
 The display member defines a data field storing values displayed in a Print Preview.

 		![](../../../../images/eurd-web-parameters-dynamic-values.png)

 		The value type of the specified data member should match the specified parameter type.

-## <a name="useparameters"></a>Use Parameters
+## Use Parameters
 You can use report parameters to solve the following tasks:

 * **Filter Data**